A Complete Curriculum Your Child Will Love

 Teachers / parents read a ten-minute story to their student(s).
-Protostar- and Yellow Star-level students may be able to read the story on their own.
+Protostar-level students and higher may be able to read the story on their own.
 Included in the text are vocabulary words and discussion questions to aid comprehension.
 Literature, vocabulary, spelling strategies, grammar, composition, and even a little public speaking are topics covered in the stories.

 Students are then directed to complete a mission with as much teacher assistance as necessary.
-Missions are made up of three steps.
-These steps can be completed in three days during the week or on one day a week.
+Missions are made up of three steps that take 10-15 minutes to complete.
+These steps can be completed in three days during the week or in one longer class period.
 Many families use Grammar Galaxy for morning time or as part of Fun Friday.
 Handwriting is minimized, especially in Nebula.
 Instead, young writers are asked to use highlighters to complete much of the mission.
 Erasable highlighters are included with print orders shipping in the US.

 At the end of each unit, students are asked to complete a challenge–a test made up of ten questions.
 They have two attempts to get nine out of ten correct.
 Students who aren’t able to pass the challenge are permitted to pass a challenge of the teacher’s choosing.
 After passing the challenge, the guardian earns a star for the guardian bookmark.